Tag Archive for SQL

 %if &dsid > 0 %then %let rc=%sysfunc(close(&dsid));

-The first line opens the data set and the last one closes it; this is needed because you are not using data step or SCL and so could leave a data set open, causing problems later.
+The first line opens the data set, and the last one closes it; this is needed because you are not using data step or SCL and could leave a data set open, causing problems later.
 The second line is what captures the number of observations from the header of the data set using the SCL ATTRN function called by %SYSFUNC.

 Updating Oracle data tables that have associated sequence objects